thoughtspot/thoughtspot.github.io/_admin/ts-cloud/search-spotiq-settings.md

 1. Select the **Edit** button in the **Search Settings** section.

-2. **Index columns**: Click on the toggle to enable or disable ThoughtSpot's indexing of columns in new Embrace connections.
-If you disable this feature, all columns from new Embrace connections are set to `DONT_INDEX`.
-Note that this change only applies to columns from *new* Embrace connections.
+2. **Index columns**: Click on the toggle to enable or disable ThoughtSpot's indexing of columns in new connections.
+If you disable this feature, all columns from new connections are set to `DONT_INDEX`.
+Note that this change only applies to columns from *new* connections.
 You must manually set columns that already exist to `INDEX` or `DONT_INDEX`.

 3. **Index frequency**: Select a frequency for column indexing from the dropdown.
 The options are 8, 16, or 24 hours.